Heart-Shaped Nipples: What Plastic Surgeons Think of This New Trend

 - Getting heart-shaped nipples is relatively safe, so long as you do it the right way and in the right setting.

-Body modification now encompasses everything from ear piercing and tattoos, to more extreme procedures involving subdermal implants, surgical procedures and saline injections.
+Body modification encompasses everything from ear piercing and tattoos, to more extreme procedures involving subdermal implants, surgical procedures, and saline injections.
 Just check out the so-called “bagel head” trend — the process of injecting saline solution into the forehead to create a bagel-shaped lump — to see what we mean.